Death of Sonja Engelbrecht: Police

 Police, however, ruled out Engelbrecht's companions from that night as suspects at an early stage and repeatedly confirmed that their statements matched the results of the investigation in all points relevant to the crime.
 They initially assumed she may have eloped for a few days.
 But when she failed to reappear, police began to consider homicide to be the most likely scenario.
 They assumed that she either voluntarily got into her killer's car to get home or that she was forced to do so.
 The head of Munich's homicide division at the time, Udo Nagel, said that otherwise witnesses would have remembered seeing the "strikingly attractive" Engelbrecht that night.
 This theory was further substantiated by investigations that indicated that at least on one previous occasion she had tried to hitchhike home after a night out.

 After her remains were discovered in 2020, new evidence was found that prompted the police to revise and improve their assessment.
 For example, the fact that she was found without any clothing substantiated their theory that she was murdered in a sexually motivated attack.
 Instead, the killer had her body wrapped in tarps that had previously been used during construction or renovation work.
-Police, therefore, believes that the perpetrator may have been a house painter or be otherwise involved in renovation work in 1995.
+Police therefore believe that the perpetrator may have been a house painter or be otherwise involved in renovation work in 1995.
 This has been connected to a large trade fair for the construction industry, which took place on Munich's Theresienwiese on the weekend prior to her disappearance.
 Moreover, her killer is assumed to have a close connection to Kipfenberg, as the place where she was found was difficult to access and hardly known even among locals.